MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-overview.md

 2. Choose **Turn on device onboarding**.

 > [!NOTE]
-   > While it usually takes about 60 seconds for device onboarding to be enabled, please allow up to 30 minutes before engaging with Microsoft support.
+> While it usually takes about 60 seconds for device onboarding to be enabled, you should allow up to 30 minutes before engaging with Microsoft support.

 3. Choose **Onboarding** to begin the onboarding process.